Anarchism: Info Page

 Those who wield state power will therefore engage in forms of human activity that will over time transform them into oppressors of the working class who are concerned with reproducing and expanding their power over other people.
 Anarchists held that this process of socialists being transformed into oppressors would occur both to socialists who are elected into the currently existing capitalist state and also to socialists who attempt to seize the existing state via a coup and transform it into a "workers state".

 The power of the state is what allows those people to act in their self-interest.
 Therefore, it is in the interest of all people that currently operate the state, to perpetuate the power of the state.
 With this in mind, each time the power of the state is threatened, those who operate the state will have a tendency to obstruct that threat.
 But every power structure that exists, is competition for the state.
 Thus, the state stands at odds with any structure which may threaten its control over society.
 The masses, however, have an inherent power in their numbers and in their primary function as the laborers that make society run.
 So, the state will always have an institutional tendency to view the masses as a threat to the unitary power of the state.
-And, therefore, the state will always seek to control and suppress the latent power of the masses, except when it serves the interests of the state.
+And, therefore, the state will always seek to control and suppress the latent power of the masses, except when it serves the interests of the state.Closing Words:

 Individual Autonomy and Accountability

 Anarchism values bodily autonomy as essential to its ideals, ensuring individuals can act freely as long as their actions impact only themselves and do not coerce/oppress others.
 Anarchism creates absolute freedom of self-expression, love, and identity, allowing individuals to define their own lives without coercion.
-This principle also supports the full legalization of all drugs, the allowance of sport fighting, the recognition of both suicide and assisted suicide as civil rights, etc. though we should implement systems to mitigate potential negative repercussions.
+This principle of autonomy also supports the full legalization of all drugs, the allowance of sport fighting, the recognition of both suicide and assisted suicide as civil rights, etc. though we should implement systems to mitigate potential negative repercussions.

 Conversely, when individuals make decisions that affect others, they are held accountable for the outcomes, whether acting as an individual or part of another democratic body.
 This principle fundamentally undermines the justification for capitalism, as private ownership of workplaces inherently impacts others involuntarily, relying on coercion and thus violating individual autonomy.
 Similarly, property rights are redefined: This also extends to the topic of property rights: individuals may own personal belongings, but they may not own anything which is communally operated.
 People would be free to treat their own bodies as they wish, but must bear responsibility when their actions impact others.